-Our classrooms and facilities have been designed with this in mind - a comfortable learning space for approximately 25 children is provided for in each class.
-Classrooms are fitted with energy efficient LED lighting and acoustic ceilings to screen external sounds.
+Our classrooms and facilities have been designed with this in mind - a comfortable learning space for approximately 24 children is provided for in each class.
+Classrooms are fitted with energy-efficient LED lighting and acoustic ceilings to screen external sounds.
 With these potential distractions removed, children are able to focus on their lessons.

-Also key are the verandas leading off each classroom with magnificent views looking north over Steyn City Parkland Residence.
-These have been designed to create a flexible learning environment, which facilitates a variety of learning activities and teaching styles.
-For example, it is simply a matter of opening the sliding doors if the teacher wishes the class to complete a nature-related activity outside.
+Also key are the verandas leading off each classroom, with magnificent views looking north over the Steyn City Parkland Residence.
+These have been designed to create a flexible learning environment that facilitates a variety of learning activities and teaching styles.
+For example, it is simply a matter of opening the sliding doors, if the teacher wishes the class to complete a nature-related activity outside.

-A host of facilities ensures that children have access to everything they need for a happy, productive school day, from a canteen providing nutritious food to a superb Media Centre where exploration and discovery will be at the heart of all that the students do.
+A host of facilities ensures that children have access to everything they need for a happy, productive school day, from a canteen providing nutritious food to The Hive, where exploration, creativity, and discovery will be at the heart of all that the students do.
+Media Centre where exploration and discovery will be at the heart of all that the students do.

 Preparatory crest - Symbolic meaning